johnhopson/bump/readme.md

         Example:  if foo = Foo-Bar.h, <^^foo> => FOO_BAR_H

     ?=  Place between tag and default value for tag.
-        Example:  `<buildcfg?=debug>` sets buildcfg to 'debug', if it is not already defined.
+        Example:  `<buildcfg?=debug>` sets buildcfg to 'debug', if buildcfg is not already defined.

 ### Test